Digital Marketing Agency | SEO, Paid Social & PPC

 • Modified Broad (RIP): Each word in the keyword had to be present, but they could be in any order, with terms allowed before and after.

-• Phrase Match: The keyword phrase couldn’t be disrupted, but terms could appear before and after.
+• Phrase Match: The keyword phrase couldn’t be disrupted, but terms could come before and after.

-• Exact Match: Only the precise keyword triggered the bidding process.
+• Exact Match: Only the exact keyword fired up the bidding process.

-These various keyword match types would enter the auction in a specific order, with exact match keywords taking precedence and broad match keywords entering last.
-Consequently, bidding on all match types with distinct bid values held significance.
+These different keyword match types would enter the auction in a particular order, with exact match keywords going first and broad match keywords last.
+Because of this, it was important to bid on all match types with different bid values.

-In 2016, several significant changes took place.
-Google removed the right-hand side of the search results page and introduced “close variants.”
+Okay, so in 2016, some pretty major changes happened.
+Google killed the right-hand side of the search results page, and introduced “close variants.”

 Search term reports provided insights into whether a match type was “Pizza” or a close variant, allowing advertisers to determine which keyword variant delivered the best return on investment (ROI) without the need to encompass every possible keyword version.

-Fast forward to 2018-2019, close variants underwent further expansion.
-Implied words and synonyms became acceptable in all match types, while modified broad match was phased out.
+Fast-forward to 2018-2019, and close variants continued to expand.
+Implied words and synonyms were allowed across all match types, with modified broad match retired.

 Keywords As Audiences